cecileledizes/Internal-Tides/README.md

 The analysis folder contains code to produce visualizations of results, including videos of the velocity fields (u', v', w) at x-slices, y-slices, or z-slices, and plots of the energy flux.
 I've been using a JupyterNotebook for visualization, but they could probably also be run as scripts with some modifications.

 ## Credits
-Adapted from Oceananigans "Internal Tide by a Seamount" example, modified with help, code, and technical support from Erin Atkinson.
+Adapted from Oceananigans "Internal Tide by a Seamount" example.
+Thank you to Erin Atkinson for the help, code, and the entire **Implementation** section.